KilianCM/HulaHop/README.md

 ### Board Games API

 This project use [the Board Game API](https://www.boardgameatlas.com/api/docs/) to get games list with prices.
-This API require to create a free account and an application to get a CLIENT_ID.
+This API require to create a free account and an application to get a `CLIENT_ID`.
-You need to set the `BOARD_GAMES_CLIENT_ID` env var with.
+You need to set the `BOARD_GAMES_CLIENT_ID` env var with it.